 Posts by :

-Here is this Sunday’s message preview.
-Make sure to join us on Sunday at 10 am live or in-person for worship.
-Share our message preview and service with your friends and family.
+Join us for worship on Sunday at 10 am as we walk through these points in our message preview.
+Share our message preview with your friends and family.

 Psalm 113 says: “[The Lord] raises the poor from the dust…”

 1) The Lord raises the poor with His __________.

 4 Hear this, you who trample the needy and do away with the poorof the land, 5 saying, “When will the New Moon be over that we may sell grain, and the Sabbath be ended that we may market wheat?”— skimping on the measure, boosting the price and cheating with dis-honest scales, 6 buying the poor with silver and the needy for a pair of sandals, selling even the sweepings with the wheat.
 7 The Lord has sworn by himself, the Pride of Jacob: “I will never forget anything they have done.
 Amos 8:4-7

 2) The Lord raises the poor with His _________.

 I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people— 2 for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness.
 3 This is good, and pleases God our Savior, 4 who wants all people to be saved and to come to a knowledge of the truth.
 5 For there is one God and one mediator between God and mankind, the man Christ Jesus.
 1 Timothy 2:1-5

 3) The Lord raises the poor with His ___________.